-All employees, faculty, and staff shall observe the following while participating in any social media websites or applications including, but not limited to, MySpace, Facebook, Twitter, Snapchat, and/or Instagram:
+All employees, faculty, and staff shall observe the following while participating in any social mediawebsites or applications:

 - 1. Access of social media websites for individual use during school hours is prohibited. - 2.
 Employees, faculty, and staff shall not friend students on any social media platforms. - 3.
 Employees, faculty, and staff shall not give social media passwords to students. - 4.
-Employees, faculty, and staff shall not post any data, documents, photos, or inappropriate information on any website or application that might result in a disruption of classroom activity.
-This determination will be made by the Superintendent. - 5.
-Employees, faculty, and staff are solely responsible for the security of their social media accounts.

-- 6. Employees, faculty, and staff are solely responsible for the content that is posted on their social media accounts at all times. - 7.
-Employees, faculty, and staff shall NEVER use their personal social media accounts in any way purporting to be or speaking for the Canto Public School District.
+Employees, faculty, and staff are solely responsible for the security of their social media accounts. - 5.
+Employees, faculty, and staff are solely responsible for the content that is posted on their social media accounts at all times. - 6.
+Employees, faculty, and staff shall NEVER use their personal social media accounts in any way purporting to be or speaking for the Canton Public School District.